sivapraksh674/logpad/README.md

 * Have Generic keyword based search support.:microscope:

-* Color of logs changes based on the type of log filter selected.:wink:
+* Colour of logs changes based on the type of log filter selected.:wink: